TonyM1958/FoxESS-Cloud/README.md

 + enable: sets whether this time segment is enable (1) or disabled (0).
 The default is enabled.
 + segment: optional, allows the parameters for the period to be passed as a dictionary instead of individual values.

-charge_periods(): returns a list of periods that describe the strategy for the current tariff and adds the periods required for charging:
-+ st0: the start time for period 0 when you don't want the battery to discharge before charging
-+ en0: the end time for period 0
-+ st1: the start time for the period when the battery charges from the grid
-+ en1: the end time for period 1
-+ st2: the start time for period 2 when you don't want the batteru to discharge after charging
-+ en2: the end time for period 2
-+ min_soc: the min_soc to use when building the strategy
-+ start_soc: the min_soc to use for period 0
-+ target_soc: the max_soc to set during period 1 and min_soc to use for period 2
+Before calling set_period(), do at least one call to get_schedule().
+This will inspect the schedule result to check if max_soc is supported and set the flag f.schedule['maxsoc'] to enable or disable this field as appropriate.

 set_schedule() configures a list of scheduled work mode / soc changes with enable=1.
 If called with enable=0, any existing schedules are disabled.
 To enable a schedule, you must provide a list of time segments
 + periods: a time segment or list of time segments created using f.set_period().
 + enable: 1 to enable schedules, 0 to disable schedules.
 The default is 1.

-Before using set_period() or set_schedule(), call get_schedule().
-This will inspect the schedule result to check if setting max_soc is supported and enable / disable this functionality as appropriate and set the flag f.schedule['maxsoc'].

 set_named_settings() sets the 'name' setting to 'value'.
 + 'name' may also be a list of (name, value) pairs.